ganeshcse2991/validate-graphql/README.md

 ValidatedMutations["mutations"]where "queries" and "mutations" arguments are the user defined names that you have given while invoking grapql_validate method.

-#An Finally you have to add validate key to your query and mutation for which you want validation to be done:
+And Finally you have to add **validate** key to your query and mutation for which you want validation to be done:

 **validate** key will accept only a function.
 You will be getting args and context in the function that you will pass to the validate key.